Keikyu 1000 series: 4-car sets

 The M1 and M1c cars each had one lozenge-type pantograph.

 Interior

 History

 Four 800 series cars were built in 1958 as prototypes, based on the earlier 700 series design.
 The type was subsequently reclassified "1000 series", with a further 352 vehicles built from 1959 to 1978.
 The early batches had non-gangwayed driving cabs with 2 windscreen panes, similar to the 700 series, but later batches included a centre gangway door at the cab ends.
 Sets built from 1971 onwards had air-conditioning from new, whereas earlier sets were subsequently retrofitted with air-conditioning.

 Withdrawals commenced in 1986 with the arrival of 1500 series trains.
+Beginning in 1995, when the line speed between Shinagawa and Yokohama was raised to 120 km/h, the 1000 series fleet was relegated from limited express services as, in spite of the sets' 120 km/h design speed, they were limited to only 110 km/h in service.
+By September 2001, the fleet had been withdrawn from daytime express services, before being withdrawn from all express services, as well as Toei Asakusa Line through services, by November 2008.

 In 2008, one four-car set and one six-car set were repainted in early liveries to mark the 110th anniversary of Keikyu.

 A special farewell train ran on 27 June 2010, and the last 1000 series sets remained in operation until 28 June on the Daishi Line.